chanchancl/Barrage/README.md

 Barrage
 ======

-Hello everyone, the library just is a used to create and control some barrages,and it can make some cool and special effects.With it, you can easily(maybe just i think) to make the barrages move like the game of 'Team Shanghai Alice'.
+Hello everyone, the library just is used to create and control some barrages,and it can make some cool and special effects.With it, you can easily(maybe just i think) to make the barrages move like the game of 'Team Shanghai Alice'.